InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Related Work

 \section{Related Work}

-\subsection{Conditional Generation with Diffusion Transformers.}
+\subsection{Conditional Generation with Diffusion Transformers}

 The advent of Diffusion Transformers (DiTs) has marked a new era for generative modeling, demonstrating remarkable scalability and performance~\citep{peebles2023scalable, esser2024scaling}.
 A significant line of research has focused on enhancing their controllability for complex, instruction-driven tasks.
 Methods like DreamO~\citep{mou2025dreamo} and In-Context Edit~\citep{zhang2025context} have enabled sophisticated image customization and editing based on diverse user inputs.
 Others have introduced lightweight modules for flexible conditioning~\citep{zhang2025easycontrol, jiang2025infiniteyou} or tackled data bottlenecks in multi-subject scenarios~\citep{wu2025less}.
-Complementary work has explored compression techniques for attention-based vision models~\citep{xiao2023comcat, xiao2025ecospa}.
-While these works significantly advance the state of conditional generation, they typically rely on a monolithic adaptation strategy, such as a single LoRA~\citep{hu2022lora}.
-This approach struggles when tasked with mastering multiple, potentially conflicting skills simultaneously, creating a clear need for more dynamic, modular adaptation methods.
+Complementary work has explored compression techniques for attention-based vision models~\citep{xiao2023comcat}.
+While these works significantly advance the state of conditional generation, they do not explicitly align expert selection with a single global instruction representation.
+This leaves open the question of how to design modular adaptation that preserves global semantic consistency in multi-conditional generation.

-\subsection{Mixture-of-Experts for Parameter-Efficient Fine-Tuning.}
+\subsection{Mixture-of-Experts for Parameter-Efficient Fine-Tuning}

 The Mixture-of-Experts (MoE) architecture, particularly in its low-rank form (MoLE), offers a powerful solution to the limitations of monolithic fine-tuning.
 By allocating specialized LoRA experts for different functions, MoLE can mitigate task interference and enhance model capacity efficiently.
 This paradigm has been extensively and successfully explored in language and multi-modal models for multi-task learning and instruction tuning~\citep{dou2024loramoe, gou2023mixture, chenoctavius}.
 Related efforts have also focused on compressing MoE models through inter-expert pruning and low-rank decomposition~\citep{yang2024moe}.
 Its application to vision, however, is more nascent.
 While initial works have validated the potential of MoLE for tasks like controllable visual effect generation~\citep{mao2025omni}, the full power of this architecture is unlocked only through a well-designed routing policy that determines which experts to activate for a given input.